BottleRocketStudios/Android-Continuity/README.md

 The last example allows your to have similar functionality to calling continuousRepository.onDestroy(this) except that you are explicitly removing a single specific ContinuousObject immediately and also allowing it to perform any work it needs to do in onContinuityAnchorDestroyed.
 Other ContinuousObjects associated with the same anchor will not be notified and will be retained in the normal way.
 This should be pretty rare, but the tool is there if you need it.

 #### Sample Application
 Look in this repository for a sample application that demonstrates the use of this library along with the MVVMP design pattern enabled by the release of Android DataBinding.
+You will need to visit the Sunlight Foundation to get an API key then add this to a local.properties file replacing the made up value with your actual API key. https://sunlightlabs.github.io/congress/

+		//In ContinuitySample/local.properties add this line
+		sunlightApiKey="abcd1234"

 ### Gradle
 Add the jcenter repository and include the library in your project with the compile directive in your dependencies section of your build.gradle.